Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Experimental Evaluation

 \subsection{Network Training Process}

 \ours contains two deep neural networks: \gn and \dipn.
-Both are trained in simulation to capture the physical properties and dynamics of the environment.
-No prior knowledge is given to the networks except the dimensions of the gripper fingers. \gn is trained on-policy with \num{20000} grasp actions.
-Similar to \cite{zeng2018learning, huang2020dipn, xu2021efficient}, randomly-shaped objects are uniformly dropped onto the workspace to construct the training scenarios. \dipn \cite{huang2020dipn} is trained in a supervised manner with \num{200000} random push actions from simulation.
+Both are trained in simulation with the same objects as used in real experiments to capture the physical properties and dynamics of the environment.
+No prior knowledge is given to the networks except the dimensions of the gripper fingers.

+\gn is trained on-policy with \num{20000} grasp actions.
+Similar to \cite{zeng2018learning, huang2020dipn, xu2021efficient}, randomly-shaped objects are uniformly dropped onto the workspace to construct the training scenarios.
+A successful grasp is decided by checking the distance between grippers, which should be greater than 0.
+A Huber loss on the pixel where the robot performed the grasp action is used.
+All other pixels do not contribute to the loss during back-propagation.
+Image-based pre-training~\cite{huang2020dipn, yen2020learning} was employed to initialize the training parameters.
+We then train the \gn by stochastic gradient descent with the momentum of $0.9$, weight decay of $10^{-4}$, and batch size of $12$.
+The learning rate is set to $5 \times 10^{-5}$ and by half every $2000$ iteration.

+\dipn \cite{huang2020dipn} is trained in a supervised manner with \num{200000} random push actions from simulation.
 In the push data set, $20\%$ of the scenes contain randomly placed objects, and $80\%$ contain densely packed objects.
-A Huber loss of $2$ is used.
+The push distance for DIPN is fixed to 7.4 cm (effective touch distance is 5 cm).
+In the original DIPN paper~\cite{huang2020dipn}, the distance was 5 cm and 10 cm without considering the effective range.

 We note that a total of $2000$ actions ($500$ grasps and $1500$ pushes) are sufficient for the networks to achieve fairly accurate results (see, e.g.,~\cite{huang2020dipn}).
 Because training samples are readily available from simulation, it is not necessary to skimp on training data.
 We thus opted to train with more data to evaluate the full potential of \ours.